 5. Let natural light into your home

-Breakfasts that contain carbohydrates and fibre and better for having energy throughout the day.
-Example: a pot of greek yoghurt with oats, a slide of wholemeal bread with cheese, and a banana.
+Breakfasts that contain carbohydrates and fiber and better for having energy throughout the day.
+Example: a pot of greek yogurt with oats, a slide of wholemeal bread with cheese, and a banana.

-We not talking about exercise in the middle of the day.
-We’re talking about avoiding stiffness caused by spending hours in the same position.
-Get up out of your chair for five minutes each hour and walk a little around the office.
+Avoid stiffness from spending hours in the same posture.
+Get up out of your chair for five minutes every hour or so and walk around the office.

 You’ll have more energy when you move around and activate your blood circulation.